Book Discussion Resources

 - Book discussion kits may be renewed once if there are no holds.

 - If they are not currently checked out, book discussion kits may be reserved two months in advance by calling Adult Services at 248-650-7130.

 - Overdue book discussion kits will be fined $1.00 a day.
 Kits that are returned incomplete will be fined $1.00 a day once the due date is reached until the missing part is returned.

 - Do not put kits in book drop boxes.

 - Please check contents of book discussion kits against the content list included in the kit before you return the kit to the library.
 Replacement cost of an entire kit is $180.00.
 Replacement cost of individual parts of the kit will depend on the cost of each particular item.

 - Please direct any book discussion kit question to an Adult Services Librarian - or call 248-650-7130.

 Library Discussion Groups

-From September through May, the library's two book discussion groups, Between the Lines, meet monthly to discuss a variety of books.
-All discussions are led by library staff and are held in the Second Floor Conference Room.
+From September through May, the library's two book discussion groups, Wednesday Between the Lines & Thursday Between the Lines, meet monthly to discuss a variety of books.
+All discussions are led by library staff.
 Newcomers are always welcome.
 Registration with an RHPL library card is required.